- The School Plague You Never Heard About Adverse Childhood Experiences - July 1, 2023

 Educators should be talking about them, too.

-The Center for Disease Control has proclaimed the ACE study to be "one of the largest investigations ever conducted to assess associations between childhood maltreatment and later-life health and well-being."
+The Centers for Disease Control has proclaimed the ACE study to be "one of the largest investigations ever conducted to assess associations between childhood maltreatment and later-life health and well-being."
 Nearly 17,500 adults were studied between 1995 and 1997, and the results pretty much plainly speak for themselves - overexposure to high-stress activity and regular stress activation in children leads to a change in brain structure, relationships, and high-risk behaviors not just when they're children, but throughout their lifetimes.

 Essentially, the more adverse experiences you have as a child, the more difficulty you'll face as an adult.